Andrew-Willms/Memoir/docs/team-contract.md

 - Andrew is our team lead, and is responsible for aligning the rest of the team on the project objectives, tasks, and the vision.
 - XXX leads the [front-end/back-end/both] design [for YYY module(s)].
 - XXX leads the integration and end-to-end testing of the app.
-- XXX leads the design and maintenance of the database.
+- Arni leads the design of the app using React and Figma
 - Brianna is the project manager who ensures that deliverables are competed before deadlines and creating a software development task board to show where different tasks are in terms of progress (to do, development, testing, production, etc.)

 ## Communication